adi-epshtain/tvshows-pipeline/README.md

 * Async architecture - all HTTP and DB operations are async (httpx + aiosqlite)
 * Modular structure - clear separation between API, DB, and pipeline logic
 * Dockerized deployment - easy to run and test
+* Error handling - basic error handling for HTTP and DB operations

 ---